 Bert is a business owner/director working in the mining and services industries, having worked in the coalfields west of Mackay for many years.
 His experience in this area has led to forming many great working relationships with industry leaders and community groups that have been a great asset when bringing people together for fundraising.

 In November 2010, Bert’s son Darcy was diagnosed with Acute Lymphoblastic Leukaemia (A.L.L).
 Darcy, his younger sister and his mum spent 10 months in Brisbane whilst he underwent treatment.
 When the opportunity came to give back to Childhood Cancer Support for supporting his family during this time, Bert was able to call on his many years in charity work, with organising of functions and gatherings to assist in the events and support of families in Mackay.

 He has been an active fundraiser, a passionate and avid promoter of Childhood Cancer Support for 10 years and is a Family Ambassador in the Mackay region.
 Previously he had been involved in Scouts, school and early childhood P&C committees and various other organisations.

-Bert completed his Diploma in Events Management and is a member of Toastmasters expanding his knowledge in this field to further assist championing the cause of Childhood Cancer Support.
+Bert has a Diploma in Events Management and is a member of Toastmasters expanding his knowledge in this field to further assist championing the cause of Childhood Cancer Support.
 It is his dream to move the organisation’s accommodation close to the Queensland Children’s Hospital.